-Students are graded on the basis of overall performance, including class attendance, attitude, work and study habits, periodic examinations and the attainment of the necessary levels of proficiency in class.
-An overall "C" average is necessary for graduation.
+Students are graded on the basis of overall performance, including class attendance, attitude, work and study habits, periodic examinations, and the attainment of the necessary levels of proficiency in class.
+An overall "C" average is required for graduation.

-The grading scale used at South Hills School of Business & Technology is below.
-Please note that instructors are permitted to give "plus" or "minus" grades but that the plus or minus will make no difference in the grade-point equivalent.
+The grading scale used at South Hills School is below.
+Please note that instructors are permitted to give plus and minus grades.